Deploy Oracle Blockchain Platform Enterprise Edition on Oracle Kubernetes Engine

 Note:

-If your OCI config file has multiple profiles similar to:
+Check whether your OCI config file has multiple profiles similar to the following text:

 [OCI_PROFILE_A]